jchatel/quickmail-next-docs/integrations/setting-up-api-v2.md

 ![screenshot](../images/000_file-0cY6cjydhP.png)

 Then, generate your API in QuickMail and replace the word *<API_KEY>* with it.
+FYI: If you have 1 workspace, please go to Settings > Integrations > generate API key.
+If you have multiple workspaces (agency), please go to your agency dashboard > settings > generate API key.

 Here’s an **article** to help you generate an API key.